 Is my bank required to tell me when it receives a garnishment order?

-If you receive Federal benefit payments that are automatically protected, and you have additional money in your account that is not automatically protected, your bank is required to send you a notice telling you that a court has issued a garnishment order against money in your bank account.
+It depends.
+Your bank is required by federal law to send you a notice telling you that a court has issued a garnishment order against money in your bank account only if both of the following two conditions apply:

-The notice will state the amount of money in your account that is automatically protected from garnishment.
+The notice will state, amongst other information, the amount of money in your account that it determined is automatically protected from garnishment.